Seanatbaked/Coding_Tips/Back-End/SQLite/README.md

   </a>
 </h1>

-SQLite Small.
+Small.
 Fast.
 Reliable.
 Choose any three.

 ---